pmillerdev/joke-generator/README.md

 # Joke Generator
 A VueJS app that allows the user to create, delete and filter jokes.

-Technologies used: HTML, CSS, JavaScript, VueJS, REST API.
+Technologies used: HTML, CSS, JavaScript, Vue, REST API.